 Keep an eye out for the full production video of this new adventure within the coming year.
 I can imagine a lot of possibilities with such a portable, yet challenging activity.
 Flying is expensive, laborious, and a bit more difficult to do with others.
 Slacklining, however, gives me an opportunity to connect with people around the world, which is a thrill on its own.

-I plan to be on the road this fall with Handicap International, and I’ll roll up my slackline so I can show the people I meet what’s possible with some grit and determination, and continue to challenge people to set high expectations for people with disabilities like me.
+I plan to be on the road this fall with HI, and I’ll roll up my slackline so I can show the people I meet what’s possible with some grit and determination, and continue to challenge people to set high expectations for people with disabilities like me.

 So watch out, if I’m coming to a city near you, you may just have to try it with me!